 $\proof$

-We only need to prove that these conditions are sufficient.
+The necessity is clear from lemma, lemma and the fact that every weight smaller than $\l$ must be of the form: $\l-n_1H_1-n_2H_2$, $n_1,n_2\in\N_0$.
+Thus we only need to prove that these conditions are sufficient.
 By lemma each point in $\l-\N_0H_1-\N_0H_2$ on the boundary of $C$ is a weight.
 So assume $\mu=\l-n_1H_1-n_2H_2$ is in the interior of $C$; w.l.o.g. we may also assume: $n_2\leq n_1$, then

 $$